graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 using the native ``tf.float16`` data type.
 To find out more about using half or mixed precision data types for training models in TensorFlow, take a look at this tutorial from the Graphcore tutorials repository:
-`TensorFlow 1 on the IPU: Training a model using half- and mixed-precision <https://github.com/graphcore/tutorials/tree/sdk-release-2.6/tutorials/tensorflow1/half_precision_training>`_.
+:tutorials-repo:`TensorFlow 1 on the IPU: Training a model using half- and mixed-precision <tutorials/tensorflow1/half_precision_training>`.